typedb/typedb-ml/README.md

 [Grakn](https://github.com/graknlabs/grakn) lets us create Knowledge Graphs from our data.
 But what challenges do we encounter where querying alone won’t cut it?
 What library can address these challenges?

 To respond to these scenarios, KGLIB is the centre of all research projects conducted at Grakn Labs.
-In particular, it's focus is on the integration of machine learning with the Grakn knowledge graph.
+In particular, its focus is on the integration of machine learning with the Grakn knowledge graph.

 At present this repo contains one project: [*Knowledge Graph Convolutional Networks* (KGCNs)](https://github.com/graknlabs/kglib/tree/master/kglib/kgcn).